The Importance of Structure

 The proposed hypothesis has passed each of the tests above.
 Without attempting to calculate any probabilities, I’ll just state that the chances of that happening would be extremely unlikely if the hypothesis is wrong.

 Passing these tests gives a sense of confirmation to our hypothesis, and so there is justification in using this hypothesis as a basis for interpreting Revelation.
 The approach to interpreting Revelation this way should be given a name.
 Since the most distinguishing feature of this theory is that the periods overlap, I’ll call this approach the Overlapping Model.

 The Overlapping Model vs. Non-Overlapping Models

 For the reasons given above, the view presented in this website operates on the theory that the three periods (seals, trumpets, and bowls) each represent a specific apocalyptic time period foretold by the prophets.
 As such, they start at different times, but they overlap as they approach the final wrath of God and visible return of Christ.
 I’ve called this view the Overlapping Model.

 However, most of the commentaries on Revelation seem to take a different approach.
 Either they don’t see any overlapping at all, or they things overlapping some other way.
 For the sake of discussion, I’ll refer to the differing views generally as Non-Overlapping Models.

-The view I am presenting appears to be in the minority (and perhaps no view is accepted by the majority), I feel obligated to provide some reasons for why I believe this Overlapping Model is to be preferred.
+Since the view I am presenting appears to be in the minority (although there really is no single view accepted by the majority), I feel obligated to provide some reasons for why I believe this Overlapping Model is to be preferred.

-By accepting that these time periods overlap, we saw that all of the apparently redundant events fall into chronological alignment.
-This alignment allows one to observe that these apparently redundant events each occur only once.
+As the chart demonstrates, the Overlapping Model makes it possible to see all of the apparently redundant events fall neatly into chronological alignment!
+This alignment means that each of these apparently redundant events each occur only once.
 There are actually no redundancies at all.

-By way of analogy, consider how current events are reported in printed news articles.
+By way of analogy, consider how current events are typically reported in printed news articles.

 - First, the headline provides a terse statement of what happened.